hoovercj/vscode-octo/README.md

 There are also commands to open docs and examples and to decompile ch8 hex instructions right in the editor pane.
 All emulator, compiler, and decompiler options are configured in user or workspace settings.
 More info on all of that below.

+## Features
+- Syntax highlighting
+- Emulator (test changes instantly)
+- Debugging
+- Sprite Editor
+- Audio Editor
+- Compile to/Decompile from .ch8 files
+- Chip8, SuperChip, and XO support
+- Save screenshot
+- Themes + Custom coloring
+- Quirk Configuration
+- Open docs and examples

+## Compile/Decompile
+Compiling to .ch8 is as easy as opening the tools and clicking the "Export .ch8" button.
+There are two ways to decompile:
+1. Paste a hex array into the vscode editor and use the `Octo: Decompile` command to decompile it.
+It will decompile the selection if there is one, or the whole file if there isn't one.
+2. Open the tools and click the "decompile" button, import a file, and start from step 1.

 ## Documentation
 The command `Octo: Open docs` lets you pick from several guides including beginners guides, algorithmic tutorials, and explanations of a few included examples.